Car Air Freshener Market Size and Share

 - March 2025: Elix launched AROMATONE, a new fragrance product line.
 The collection features premium perfume compositions designed to provide distinctive scent experiences.
 AROMATONE products incorporate fragrance elements inspired by classic perfumes, offering consumers access to high-end perfumery for daily use.

-- December 2024: Vanzo Holdings Bhd, a fragrance brand in Southeast Asia, has introduced the Vanzo Smart Car Diffuser, combining technology with fragrance design.
-The car diffuser provides scent for up to 100 days, enhancing the driving experience.
+- December 2024: Southeast Asia's Vanzo Holdings Bhd has unveiled the Vanzo Smart Car Diffuser, merging cutting-edge technology with elegant fragrance design.
+This innovative car diffuser promises to deliver captivating scents for an impressive duration of up to 100 days, elevating the overall driving experience.

 Global Car Air Freshener Market Report Scope